rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

-The `a` future still runs for a bit before handing off control to `b`, because it calls `slow` before ever calling `trpl::sleep`, but after that the futures swap back and forth eaach time one of them hits an await point.
+The `a` future still runs for a bit before handing off control to `b`, because it calls `slow` before ever calling `trpl::sleep`, but after that the futures swap back and forth each time one of them hits an await point.
 In this case, we have done that after every call to `slow`, but we could break up the work however makes the most sense to us.